 Delicious Leftover Turkey Soup – The perfect meal to use up all that leftover turkey from the holidays!
 Packed with fresh veggies, herbs and noodles.
 This turkey soup recipe is super filling and comforting!

 I know most of you are going to be looking for a recipe to use up all that leftover turkey after Thanksgiving.
 Definitely give this easy turkey soup a try!
 It’s very filling and also pretty healthy too.

 If you love chicken noodle soup, you will love this leftover turkey soup too.
 We love to add the noodles to bulk up the soup a little, but you can easily omit them if you want to keep it low carb.
 It’s simple to make, comes together in one pot and is ready in less than an hour.
 This is the perfect recipe to use up that leftover turkey!

 What spices to use?

 Other spices that would taste delicious in this easy turkey soup are parsley, sage, marjoram, a bay leaf and poultry seasoning.
 Feel free to add in what you have on hand!

 The beauty of this turkey soup is that you can add in any veggies you have on hand.
 I added the traditional vegetables that you typically find in a turkey soup recipe, however feel free to add in any extras that you prefer.
 This leftover turkey soup is a great way to get those veggies in!

 - Green beans

 How to make turkey soup

-- In a large pot over medium heat, add in carrots, onion, celery and butter.
+- Cook the veggies.
+In a large pot over medium-heat, add in carrots, onion, celery and butter.
 Cook until onions are soft, about 2-3 minutes.

-- Next add chicken broth and water to the pot and bring to a boil.
+- Add in liquids.
+Next add chicken broth and water to the pot and bring to a boil.
 Cook for about 10 to 15 minutes.

 - Mix in noodles and spices.
 Then mix in the noodles, turkey, thyme, salt, pepper and garlic powder.
 Bring to a boil.
 Cook for additional 10 to 12 minutes (until noodles are cooked through).